samaradel/www_threefold/www.threefoldtoken.com/content/gettingstarted/contribute.md

 button_link = "gw.threefoldtoken.com/whitepaper.pdf"
 weight = 3
 +++
-# VIEW OUR UPDATED WHITEPAPER
+# OUR LATEST VERSION OF THE WHITEPAPER IS AVAILABLE HERE.
+## YOU CAN DOWNLOAD IT THE PDF BY CLICKING THE BUTTON BELOW.